PEMSEA Archaeological Field School in Cambodia Summer 2023

 The field season will be divided into blocks of activities, geared toward achieving the research goals of the project.
 Activities include participation in surface mapping, archaeological excavations, the initial processing of artifacts, ethnographic interviews, and laboratory analyses.
 Lectures, discussions, one-on-one meetings, and hands-on laboratory training will be held every evening to guide students to complete their research projects.

 The field school has been awarded funding by the Henry Luce Foundation’s Luce Southeast Asia Initiative, complemented by funding from the UCLA Cotsen Institute of Archaeology and UCLA International Institute.
-Eight (8) undergraduate and four (4) graduate students will be selected through a competitive process.
-Selected students will receive funding for roundtrip airfare (LAX-MNL-LAX), field accommodation, meals, and ground travel.
-Students are responsible for travel expenses to and from LA prior to the trip to the Philippines and personal expenses.
+Eight (8) undergraduate students and four (4) graduate students will be selected through a competitive process.
+Costs of roundtrip airfare, field accommodation, meals, and ground travel for selected students will be covered by PEMSEA.
+Students are responsible for personal expenses.

 Mailing list and inquiry contact:

 Madeleine Yakal, PEMSEA Coordinator